Passerina Press

 The film positive is exposed after the aquatint exposure.
 Exposure time for both steps on the Nuarc26-1KS, for my environment and workflow,is 40 units.

-Tissue lamination is a three stage process: A cold water bath for adhesion, a hot water bath for gelatin hardening, and alcohol drying..
+Tissue lamination is a three stage process: A cold water bath for adhesion, a hot water bath for gelatin expansion and hardening, and alcohol drying..
 We use a Hass Intellifaucet E375 to regulate our water temperatures quickly and accurately for this demanding process.

 We used mirror-finished copper for our plates.
 Before use, they must be degreased with Comet, then splashed with an acetic acid and salt solution.
 This ensures contaminants that interfere with tissue lay-down are not present.